Haybu/spring-boot-actuator-rsocket-proxy/README.md

 ### Actuator Proxy

-I am putting a docker image together and plan to publish it soon.
-Meanwhile, you can run the main class on the `proxy-server` sub-module.
+Use the published docker image `haybu/spring-actuator-rsocket-proxy:v0 ` to run the RSocket Actuator Proxy.
+A shell script `./scripts/spring-actuator-rsocket-proxy.sh` is provided to run the proxy.
 The proxy would run on port 7002.

 ### Work In-Progress